jyothiraditya-n/bfcli/README.md

     -h, --help        Prints the help dialogue.
     -v, --version     Prints the program version.

-    -c, --colour      Enables colour output.
     -n, --no-ansi     Disables the use of ANSI escape sequences.
     -m, --minimal     Disables Brainfuck extensions.

-  Note: Colour support and use of ANSI escape sequences is enabled by default.
+  Note: The use of ANSI escape sequences is enabled by default.

   Note: When in Minimal Mode, it's you and the original Brainfuck language, and
         that's it.
 All of the extensions of interactive mode are disabled.